atomisthq/docs/docs/developer/sdm.md

 Run `npm install` first so that your IDE will see library code.
 In Node, all dependencies are stored within the project, under the directory `node_modules`. `npm` is the dependency manager that gets them there.
-This directory is listed in `.gitignore`, so it won't be committed.
+The node_modules directory is listed in `.gitignore`, so it won't be committed.

 ### index.ts